tbrowder/RakuAdvent-WordPress/README.md

 # RakuAdvent::WordPress

-This module provides a tool (*make-wp-input*) to aid Raku Advent authors in preparing their article source for conversion to a format compatible with the html and css used by WordPress (WP).
+This module provides a Raku tool (*make-wp-input*) to aid Raku Advent authors in preparing their article source for conversion to a format compatible with the html and css used by WordPress (WP).

 ## Installation
 ```raku